SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Application_framework/Low-Code_Apps_configuration/LowCodeApps_event_config.md

 1. Select *Close a panel* and select the panel.

-1. In the *Where* box, select where the panel should be closed: in a pop-up window, on the left, or on the right.
+1. In the *Where* box, select where the panel that should be closed is located: in a pop-up window, on the left, or on the right.
+This is necessary in case the same panel is opened multiple times in different places.

 ## Opening an app